sylverjoy/Joy-Yamsi-Workshop2-cdof1/Report.md

 torrent info <nom_fichier>

 We observe that this torrent contains info about the folder structure as well as about the image.
-We can say that when a we make a torrent of a folder, thsi torrent will contain info about itself and all the files and subfolders in it.
+We can say that when a we make a torrent of a folder, this torrent will contain info about itself and all the files and subfolders in it.

 Q3 - Copy the partition1 folder and then generate the associated torrent.
 What do you observe?